RichardByrne95/CI-MS4-TuckIn/README.md

     -   Adjust the quantity of a food item in my bag
     -   Confirm my address details before ordering
     -   Easily choose a delivery time for my order
-    -   Simply enter my card details for payment
+    -   Simply and quickly enter my card details for payment
     -   Feel my information and payment is secure
     -   Reach out for help if something goes wrong
     -   View an order confirmation upon checking out successfully